Bush to Beach

 Drive: 200 km | appr.
 4,5 - 5,5 hours

-Day 3 of 18
+Day 2 of 16

 We selected this camp, because it boasts a breathtaking location on the Loita Hills, is very well managed by real Masai warriors, and the great attention to detail provides for a real barefoot luxury experience.
 A stay included a full day of guided activities (nature walks, warrior training, fire making, beading, hot-spring visit).

-Day 4 of 18
+Day 3 of 16

-Start: Nairobi or Maji Moto
+Start: Majio Moto

 Destination: